Most people think that vizslas are malnourished or weak at first glance.

 Top 5 Ingredients: 1.
 Deboned Turkey, 2.
 Salmon Meal, 3.
 Chickpeas, 4.
 Chicken Fat, 5.
 Sweet Potato

-Nulo Freestyle Puppy Food is designed to promote steady growth in puppies mostly through proteins.
-That’s why it has a minimum of 33% crude protein content, 80% of which is derived from real meat.
+Nulo Freestyle Puppy Food promotes steady growth in puppies mostly through its high-protein formula.
+That’s why it has a minimum of 33% crude protein content, 80% of which is real meat.
 Turkey, salmon, and trout are the main protein sources in the food as they’re non-allergenic and contain a full range of amino acids.

 As the formula is grain-free, it’s perfect for sensitive breed puppies like vizslas.
 It uses low-GI carbs like chickpeas and sweet potatoes instead to supply energy to your pup.
 Salmon in the food also acts as a source of omega fatty acids and DHA, both of which nourish your puppy’s coat and support brain health.
 It also contains calculated levels of phosphorus and calcium to encourage bone health and growth.